Huangbo Xiyun: Sources

 What is known of Huangbo's teachings comes from two texts, the Chuanxin Fayao (傳心法要, "Essential of Mind Transmission") and the Wanling Lu (宛陵錄, "Record of Wan-ling"; Japanese: Enryōroku) written by Huangbo's student, Pei Xiu.
 (Note: These two texts are unique in early Chan literature as they can be precisely dated by Pei Xiu who wrote the preface on October 8, 857.
 They are also the first full-length Zen texts translated in English.)
 Pei compiled the teachings from his own notes and sent the manuscript to the senior monks on Mount Huangbo for further editing and emendation.

 The “official” version of the Huangbo literature was published as part of the Transmission of the Lamp, compiled during the Jingde era (景德) of the Song dynasty, in 1004.
 The record of Huangbo is more or less equally split between sermons by the master and question and answer dialogues between the master and his disciples and lay people.

 One Mind

-Huangbo’s teaching centered on the concept of “mind” (Chinese: 心 xin), a central issue for Buddhism since its inception.
+Huangbo's teaching centered on the concept of "mind" (Chinese: 心 xin), a central issue for Buddhism since its inception.
 He taught that mind cannot be sought by the mind.
-One of his most important sayings was "mind is the Buddha".
-He said:
+One of his most important sayings was "mind is the Buddha."
+As such, Buddha and sentient beings are "One Mind."
+He says:

 All the Buddhas and all sentient beings are nothing but the One Mind, beside which nothing exists.
 The One Mind alone is the Buddha, and there is no distinction between the Buddha and sentient beings.